influxdata/google-deployment-manager-influxdb-enterprise/src/README.md

 __OFFICIAL INFLUXDB DEPLOYMENT TEMPLATES AVAILABLE IN GCP MARKETPLACE (Recommend)__

-**Note:** The official supported version of the InfluxDB Enterprise software deployment is available by subscribing to the GCP Marketplace on your GCP account.
-[InfluxDB Enterprise (Official Version)](https://console.cloud.google.com/marketplace/details/influxdata-public/influxdb-enterprise-vm?q=influxdb).

-These templates can be used to provision an InfluxDB Enterprise cluster using GCP Deployment Manager directly (not through the GCP Marketplace).
+**BYOL:** The templates in this repository can be used to provision an InfluxDB Enterprise cluster using GCP Deployment Manager directly (not through the GCP Marketplace).
 An InfluxDB Enterprise license key is required to run.
 [Sign up for a free two-week trial license here](https://portal.influxdata.com/users/new).

-## Create a cluster
+## Getting Started

 Install the [GCP command line tools](https://cloud.google.com/sdk/) or use the [GCP cloud shell](https://cloud.google.com/shell/).